it22913760/BinIT/README.md

 - Open issues and PRs are welcome.
 Please describe changes clearly and include screenshots for UI updates.

 ## License
-- MIT (or update to your preferred license).
-See `LICENSE` if provided; otherwise, add one before publishing.
+- MIT License.
+See `LICENSE` for full text. © 2025 Hasith Bulathgama.

 ## Contact
 - Author: Hasith Bulathgama